This post was originally published on May 30, 2016, and was updated on May 10, 2018, and July 15, 2019.

 People who search for products and services with long-tail keywords are further in the buying cycle than those who use short-tail keywords.

 But how do you find these long-tail keywords?
-You can use the Google Adwords Keyword Planner to help generate some keywords combinations and then see the average searches and competition level for each of those options.
-Another great tool is KW FInder, which will help you find long-tail keywords with low competition.
+You can use the Google Ads Keyword Planner to help generate some keywords combinations and then see the average searches and competition level for each of those options.
+Another great tool is KW Finder, which will help you find long-tail keywords with low competition.

 Pro tip: Peruse the related searches at the bottom of your Google results page for other popular long-tail search queries.

 With each item below, refine your keyword list by adding, removing, and changing your keyword options: